If you’re looking for animals that start with T, you are in the right place! We put together a cool list of animals that start with the letter T!

 Tawny owls are solitary birds found in Asia, Africa, and Europe.
-Reddish brown with paler underparts, these medium-sized owls have distinct rounded heads and lack ear tufts.
+Reddish brown with paler underparts, these medium-sized owl types have distinct rounded heads and lack ear tufts.

 They are carnivorous birds, feeding on a wide range of prey, including smaller mammals, amphibians, rodents, and fish.